vatsalgajera-tech/Hotel-Management-System/README.md

 </p>

 <p align="center">
-  A full-featured Hotel Management System built with Django and MySQL for managing room bookings, payments, and hotel administration.
+  A Hotel Management System built with Django and MySQL for managing room bookings, payments, and hotel administration.
 </p>

 ---